-Regrowing vegetables from scrap can be very simple:
+Regrowing vegetables from scrap can be amazingly simple:

 1. Green Onions

 Green onions are arguably the easiest and most popular vegetable to regrow.
-All you have to do is cut them from about an inch from the roots, and leave them in a glass of water.
+All you must do is cut them about an inch from the roots and leave them in a glass of water.